What is exenatide (Bydureon)?

 kidney disease, or a kidney transplant;

-In animal studies, Bydureon caused thyroid tumors.
-However, very high doses are used in animal studies.
-It is not known whether these effects would occur in people using doses recommended for human use.
-Ask your doctor about your personal risk.
+Bydureon has caused thyroid tumors in animal studies.
+It is not known if this could occur in humans.
+Ask your doctor about the risk.

-Bydureon BCise is not approved for use by anyone younger than 18 years old.
+Not approved for use by anyone younger than 10 years old.

 How should I use Bydureon?